MJoergen/qnice_cpu/doc/README.md

 the implementation.
 It does also provide a nice side effect of increasing the available memory bandwidth, because we can read from from instruction and data memory simultaneously, see below section on [Interleaving](#Interleaving).

+There is one important detail to note about the Harward architecture and that is that it requires dual port memory.
+This is because we want the system to allow loading a program to memory and then executing the program.
+This requires that the same memory can be accessed both as data memory and as instruction memory.
+Thankfully, most modern FPGAs have built-in dual port memories that support this construct natively.

 ## Back-pressure